EmmyAbella444/Unit_3/PROJECT/PROJECT unit3.md

         # Update the data table with the retrieved data
         self.data_table.update_row_data(None, data)

   ```
+The applications also protect user data by querying the database to retrieve only the information that pertains to the specific user who is currently logged in.
+This is achieved through the update method, where the user's ID is retrieved from the parent screen (MainScreen) and used in a database query to retrieve only rows from the HABITS table that have the matching user value.
+The retrieved data is then used to update the rows in the MDDataTable instance, ensuring that only the user's relevant data is displayed in the table.
+By only displaying the relevant data for each user, the code helps to protect the privacy and security of their data by preventing other users from seeing or accessing their information.

 ### Success criteria 3: The solution must include a notes session for each day.
 I have satisfied the criteria by implementing KivyMD widgets to create a label and a text field.
 The label prompts the user to input their notes by displaying the text "How was your day?"
 Additionally, the input is validated to detect cases where the user has not written anything and displays an error dialog accordingly.
 ```.kv